SIOC Fact Sheet

 SIOC was designed to handle up to eight separate crises and operations of varying sizes at any one time.
 The SIOC facility can provide breakout rooms for strategic planning sessions and teleconferencing capabilities between members of the many interagency partnerships that represent federal, state, and local law enforcement; military services; and the intelligence community.

-In 2008, the Foreign Tracking Program was implemented, which supports the FBI’s commitment to protect the well-being of its employees, their dependents, and our contractors when their overseas positions place them at risk.
+In 2008, the Foreign Tracking Program was implemented, which supports the FBI’s commitment to protect the well-being of its employees, their dependents, and its contractors when their overseas positions place them at risk.

-Since 2008, SIOC has enhanced its readiness to respond to significant events worldwide by adding the Crisis Coordination Administrative Unit (CCAU).
+Since 2008, SIOC has enhanced its readiness to respond to significant events worldwide by adding the Critical Incident Operations Unit (CIOU).
 This key unit is responsible for overall coordination and assistance when the Bureau activates a Command Post, Crisis Response Plan, or the FBI’s Disaster Management Plan.

 Most recently, through training and collaboration with the Crisis Management Unit (CMU), CIOU has increased participation in special events and exercises and has enhanced its abilities to perform its core mission—to successfully prepare for, respond to, and assist in the resolution of crisis situations, critical incidents, and special events.
 CIOU is poised to respond 24/7 to a crisis or event that requires the activation of a SIOC command.

 SIOC is comprised of over 40,000 square feet, seats approximately 492 people, and includes 20 rooms to support operations.
-The center houses 1,110 telephone lines, along with 35 miles of telephone cable, 60 miles of fiber optic cable, and 236 computer terminals with access to four networks, the Internet, and various FBI databases.
+The center houses 1,110 telephone lines, along with 35 miles of telephone cable, 60 miles of fiber optic cable, and over 600 computer terminals with access to four networks, the Internet, and various FBI databases.
 There is video and computer connectivity between operational rooms, secure video teleconferencing capabilities at several classification levels (including Top Secret/SCI), and the ability to hold widespread conference communications.
-The facility also has “smart boards” and other visual displays supporting time-sensitive operational matters.
+The facility also has video wall technology, FLIR feed capability, and other visual displays supporting time-sensitive operational matters.
 SIOC supports over 37,000 visitors annually.

 Currently, SIOC can function as: